-Decommissioning/demolishing features that are not currently operational would provide better aesthetics, while also potentially removing impediments to flow by removing the structures.
+Decommissioning/demolishing features that are not currently operational would potentially remove impediments to flow by removing the structures.
 Through project construction and operations, lessons learned reveal that the S-327 High Head Cell weir does not function as intended.
 It increases seepage losses to the north and east, but does not fully achieve the intent of overland surface water flows throughout the S-332D flowway.
 Restoration within ENP and flood damage reduction would benefit by lowering this weir.
 The features identified with Alternative 5 are all needed in order for the project to function to its full potential.
 The incremental components included in Alternatives 2 through 5 each provide a small piece of the overall restoration and flood damage reduction performance envisioned for the C-111 South Dade project to south Florida.

-2.7 DESCRIPTION OF THE PREFERRED ALTERNATIVE
+2.7 DESCRIPTION OF THE PREFERRED ALTERNATIVE (THE RECOMMENDED PLAN)

-As discussed in the above sections, the preferred (recommended) alternative is based on extensive interagency coordination, anticipated environmental benefits and potential adverse effects, and resulted from an incremental approach to development of the alternatives discussed above.
+As discussed in the above sections, the Recommended Plan (the preferred alternative) is based on extensive interagency coordination, anticipated environmental benefits and potential adverse effects, and resulted from an incremental approach to development of the alternatives discussed above.
 It includes recommendations identified under Sections 2.2 through 2.5.

-The recommended plan includes the following and is shown in Figure 2.5-1.
+The recommended plan includes the following and is shown in Figure 7.

-- Connect MWD and C-111SD Projects through degrading the S-360W weir at the south of the 8.5 SMA detention cell. - Two internal flowway berms inside the 8.5 SMA detention cell to create a flowway directing flows to the new gap at the previous S-360W weir location. - Complete L-357 W levee crossing at Richmond Drive, SW 168th Street. - NDA flowway approximately 600 acres, with a western alignment along the western side of the NDA.
-Will receive inflow from new levee gap at previous S-360W location and S-332B.
-The flowway would be connected to the S-332 B Pump Station.
-The flowway berm would have one, 800 ft. long overflow weir.
-A bermed inflow corridor would connect the S-332B Pump Station output to the NDA western flowway. - SDA flowway approximately 430 acres, with a western alignment along the side of the SDA.
+- Connect MWD and C-111SD Projects by degrading the S-360W weir at the south of the 8.5 SMA detention cell. - Build two internal flowway berms inside the 8.5 SMA detention cell to create a flowway directing flows to the new gap at the previous S-360W weir location. - Complete L-357 W levee crossing at Richmond Drive, SW 168th Street. - Build the NDA flowway to cover approximately 600 acres, with a western alignment along the western side of the NDA.
+The flowway would receive inflow from the new levee gap at the previous S-360W location and from the S-332B Pump Station.
+The flowway berm would have one 800 ft. long overflow weir.
+A bermed inflow corridor would connect the S-332B Pump Station output to the NDA western flowway. - Build the SDA flowway to cover approximately 430 acres, with a western alignment along the west side of the SDA.
 This would receive flows from Pump Stations S-332B and S-332C through existing pipes and bermed inflow corridors. - Demolish or decommission nonfunctioning structures S-332, S-332I, S-174 and S-175.